 - ensure the "right" collections rank in the "right" countries

-- Google Business Profile optimization and categories
+- Google Business Profile and category optimization

-- review management and local mentions
+- review management and local citations

-How to Measure Shopify SEO Results
+How to Measure SEO Results for Shopify

-💡In Google Search Console
+In Google Search Console

 - clicks and impressions for collections and products